Exchange and Comcast NBCUniversal Team Up to Provide Service Members with Free Streaming of the Beijing Paralympic Games

+DALLAS AND NEW YORK – No matter where they are in the world, service members and honorably discharged Veterans will be able to stream NBCUniversal’s coverage of the 2022 Paralympic Games from their personal devices and computers through ShopMyExchange.com.
+The Paralympic Games will take place from March 4 to March 13 in Beijing, China.

-The Army & Air Force Exchange Service and Comcast NBCUniversal are providing service members and honorably discharged Veterans worldwide free streaming of NBCUniversal’s coverage of the 2022 Paralympic Games through ShopMyExchange.com.
+Through an arrangement between the Army & Air Force Exchange Service and NBCUniversal, U.S. service members and honorably discharged Veterans worldwide can stream more than 230 hours of the 2022 Paralympic Winter Games.
+Service members can visit NBCOlympics.com or the NBC Sports app and choose the Exchange as their service provider.

+“We’re honored to partner with the Exchange to bring the Paralympic Games to the military community,” said Brig.
+Gen. (Ret.)
+Carol Eggert, Senior Vice President of Military & Veteran Affairs at Comcast NBCUniversal.
+“It’s a privilege to serve our Veterans, service members and military families as they enjoy the competitive action and inspirational stories from Team USA.”

+In addition to live competition coverage, top moments as well as extensive athlete profiles and interviews will be available to stream throughout the Paralympic Games.

 |Date Taken: